matthiaskoenig/pkdb/CURATION.md

 }
 ```
 * Inclusion and exclusion criteria for study can be defined via the `ctype` on groupset or group with values in {`exclusion`, `inclusion`}

+Individuals are curated like groups with the exception that individuals must belong
+to a given group, i.e., the `group` attribute must be set.

 ## 4. Curation of interventions/interventionset
 ```json